knowledgeshare99/git-practice/README.md

 Note: First you get empty project git then follow the instructions to copy some files or folders to copy from old git project to new empty git project

-Go through the files "ExcludeFilesFoldersFromOneToOtherBranch.txt"
+Go through the files "git-excludefiles-folders.txt"